paulgoldbaum/scala-influxdb-client/README.md

 ```scala
 result.series.head.points("value")
 ```
-returns a list of just the value field of each record.
+returns a list of just the `value` field of each record.

-The column names can be accessed through
+The list of column names can be accessed through
 ```scala
 result.series.head.columns
 ```